One dead as Syria fallout leads to sectarian Lebanon clashes

-BEIRUT, Aug 23 (Reuters) - Sporadic clashes erupted for a fourth day in Lebanon’s northern city of Tripoli on Thursday, breaching a truce agreed by local political leaders less than 24 hours earlier in a bid to halt fighting fuelled by tensions in neighbouring Syria.
+BEIRUT (Reuters) - Sporadic clashes erupted for a fourth day in Lebanon’s northern city of Tripoli on Thursday, breaching a truce agreed by local political leaders less than 24 hours earlier in a bid to halt fighting fuelled by tensions in neighboring Syria.

 The sectarian clashes began after gunmen in a nearby Sunni area shot dead an Alawite man.
 Nine others were wounded in the subsequent fighting.